Best Vegan Hiking Boots & Shoes 2023 | Top Quality Walking Boots That Are Cruelty-Free - Outdoors Magic

 Best for: Trail hiking, three-season use

-Key attributes: Good eco aspects, light but sturdy
+What we liked: Good eco aspects, light but sturdy

 Most impressive, however, are Merrell’s new sustainability efforts, aiming to lower the overall impact of their products on the environment.
 They’ve swapped out a bunch of materials for recycled ones including the laces and the mesh lining, for instance, which use a material produced from recycled plastic bottles.
 The footbed additionally uses a 50% recycled top sheet material and the Vibram sole is made from a minimum of 30% recycled rubber.